 You, Me and ADHD.
 Leanne Brown writes a regular blog about living with a daughter with ADHD.
 She says that Story Massage had been beneficial as a family activity and has helped her daughter learn to regulate her behaviour.
 Leanne, pictured below, is one of our Best Practice Winners.

-Therapies for Special Needs.
-Giuliana Fenwick is author of Indian Head Massage for Special Needs and runs courses in using head massage with children and teenagers with additional needs.
+Therapies for Special Needs and Rainbow Kids Giuliana Fenwick is author of Indian Head Massage for Special Needs and runs courses in using head massage with children and teenagers with additional needs.
+Giuliana also runs Rainbow Kids training and sessions.